Taco Bell Logo

 Taco Bell Logo 1992-1994

 With the advent of the bell, designers began experimenting with it, offering it in one style or another.
-So there was a version with a red-purple bell on a purple background.
-It is positioned diagonally to give the logo a dynamic feel as if the bell were ringing while in motion.
+So, there was a version with a red-purple bell on a purple background.
+It is positioned diagonally to give the logo a dynamic feel as if the bell were ringing in motion.
 The red body is outlined with a white stripe and has a dark vertical highlight.
-The inscription is located in two lines: at the top – “Taco,” at the bottom – “Bell.”
+The inscription is in two lines: at the top – “Taco,” and at the bottom – “Bell.”
 The font remains the same.

 1994 – 2016